 Young people are doing faith differently!
 They are redefining the role of spirituality in social change and reinventing community, leadership and ritual for a new era.
 Join us for a lively interactive conversation with some of the most inspiring next generation leaders - and peak into the future!
-Scroll past ticket prices for details.
+Email to go on waiting list.

 Generation Y are doing faith differently!

 Generation Y, Spirituality and Social Change is a collection of stories and interviews with some of the most inspiring young adults in St Ethelburga’s networks.
 It reflects an exciting evolution in the way people are relating to the sacred.
 In this lively evening dialogue and book launch we’ll be exploring emerging trends with the book’s contributors, and sensing into the future of faith.